| 24th April

 During the General Aviation

-the conference on behalf of the national Aero Clubs
+on behalf of the national Aero Clubs and the Airsports

-and the Airsports Unions like the EHPU.
-You can find
+Unions like the EHPU.
+You can find his speech here.

-with the EHPU Airspace specialist Chris Bouman (a Dutch
+the EHPU Airspace specialist Chris Bouman (a Dutch hang

 The General Aviaton Day brought clarification that for